signalfx/signalfx-dotnet-tracing/deployments/cloudfoundry/buildpack-linux/README.md

-# SignalFx Tracing Library for .NET Buildpack
+# SignalFx Tracing Library for .NET Buildpack (Linux)

-A [CloudFoundry buildpack](https://docs.run.pivotal.io/buildpacks/) to install and run the SignalFx Tracing Library for .NET in CloudFoundry apps.
+A [CloudFoundry buildpack](https://docs.run.pivotal.io/buildpacks/) to install and run the SignalFx Tracing Library for .NET in CloudFoundry apps on the Linux stack.

 ## Installation